 Senior Project Manager

-Brian Hennessy is the founder and Chief Anti-Marketing Officer of Thread (and Talkoot).
+Brian Hennessy is the founder, owner, and Chief Anti-Marketing Officer of Thread (and Talkoot).
 He thinks “agency” is a bad word.
 His pastimes include running and asking, “Why?”

 Brogan Marcotte is an Oregon native and an enthusiastic indoorsman.
 He Zooms with a gigantic podcast-quality mic, so his audio is always smooth and ~crisp~.